 This is the world of the sooty oyster catcher and assorted herons.
 Under every second rock that’s been cast aside by the ocean there’s small crabs hiding, waiting for everything to disappear from view before they’ll scurry out again to grasp a morsel or two.
 All feeding on the microcosm of life that exists here.

 Beneath the abundant Neptune’s Necklace growth there must be small shells aplenty and there are other strange jelly like limpets that look like chocolate blancmange with vivid strawberry topping.
 Turns out they are Waratah Anemone (Actinia tenebrosa).

 Some outcrops support uncountable colonies of barnacles and small black and white snail types are everywhere.
 The water surface is rippled so that you would swear you’re looking at a fresh shimmering mosaic.

-On high behind me there is Warden Head Lighthouse and the twisting single lane bush track I rode through heath scrub that leads to half a dozen lookouts, the last of which being where I securely left the bike before hiking the access trail that descends to the platform.
+On high behind me there is Warden Head Lighthouse and the twisting single lane bush track I rode, through heath scrub that leads to half a dozen lookouts, the last of which being where I securely left the bike before hiking the access trail that descends to the platform.
 It’s called Coomee Nulunga Trail and passes through what used to be dance grounds for the indigenous culture.
-The trail makes its way towards the beach, winding through the last contours in the way of the Rainbow Serpent, the creator in Aboriginal Dreamtime stories.
+Here the natives used to gather for a corroboree to summon the good spirits from the ocean and send them inland.

 Below, fissures denoting the lines of least resistance are a feature of the rock shelf early on, a clear sign that the seas will ultimately have their day.
 The strata that makes up the cliff face is a bland insipid grey with only occasional telltale streaks where minerals have leeched through indiscernible gaps.